goplus/vscode-gop/docs/settings.md

 ## Settings for `gopls`

-Configure the default Go language server ('gopls').
+Configure the default Go language server ('goxls').
 In most cases, configuring this section is unnecessary.
 See [the documentation](https://github.com/golang/tools/blob/master/gopls/doc/settings.md) for all available settings.

 ### `build.allowImplicitNetworkAccess`